ArianeDucellier/arianeducellier.github.io/_pages/software.md

 <!-- Leave two spaces at the end -->

 [Raking](https://github.com/ihmeuw-msca/raking): Python package to adjust the cases in a contingency table to match the known marginal totals, with uncertainty quantification.
+Also available on [PyPI)[https://pypi.org/project/raking/]

 [Wavelet analysis](https://github.com/ArianeDucellier/wmtsa): Python tools to compute Discrete Wavelet Transform and other wavelet transforms.
 This repository contains scripts to carry out wavelet analyses as explained in: